 - Electrocardiogram

-Together, these labs help screen for anemia, diabetes, high cholesterol, and kidney disease to stratify a patient's cardiovascular disease risk, screen for end-organ damage due to high blood pressure, and act as a beginning reference point as you continue care with your patient.
+Together, these labs help screen for anemia, diabetes, high cholesterol, and kidney health to assess a patient's cardiovascular health, screen for organ function changes due to high blood pressure, and act as a beginning reference point as you continue care with your patient.

 The Atherosclerotic Cardiovascular Disease (ASCVD) Risk Estimator is a tool that calculates a patient's 10-year ASCVD risk based on cholesterol levels, age, sex, race, and blood pressure.
-Determining the 10-year ASCVD risk aids informed decision-making in managing hypertension to prevent cardiovascular disease.
+Determining the 10-year ASCVD risk aids informed decision-making in managing hypertension to support cardiovascular health.

 Common signs that warrant an investigation for secondary hypertension include: